Senecio vulgaris L. APNI*

 Leaves oblanceolate to obovate, usually 3–8 cm long, 15–30 mm wide, pinnatifid with lobes coarsely toothed, sparsely hairy on veins; petioles 0–20 mm long, longest below, reducing and lamina ± stem-clasping and auriculate above.

 Inflorescence corymbose, heads 8–25; heads broad-cylindrical, c.
 4 mm diam.; involucral bracts usually 18–23, c.
-7 mm long, conspicuously black for much of their length; bracteoles 8–10, conspicuously black for much of their length.
+7 mm long, often black-tipped; bracteoles 8–10, usually black-tipped, sometimes blackish throughout.
 Florets all tubular, 50–70, about as long as involucre.

 Achenes c.
 2 mm long, reddish brown; pappus 5–7 mm long.